Amarannaya/TaskMaster/README.md

 - TaskMaster Dapp is a decentralised web 3.0 based Todo List, that is  secure and distributed while maintaining privacy and transparency, built on the Ethereum blockchain<br/><br/>
 Users can, Add tasks, modify task status and delete tasks that have been marked completed.
 Only the tasks created by users can be modified by that user.
-Any user can view the tasks and also its status.
+Any user can view the tasks and also its status. <br><br>
+This app is a simple application that allows users to manage their to-do list by leveraging the power of a decentralized network such as Ethereum.
+It provides basic functionality for adding, completing, and deleting tasks while leveraging the security and transparency of blockchain technology.

 ## **Project Overview** <br/>